Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 With this setup:

-• Each household's conversations, memories, and preferences are isolated
+• Each tenant's conversations, memories, and preferences are isolated

-• The agent's API calls automatically include the household identifier
+• The agent's API calls automatically include the tenant identifier

-• The shared categories store is readable by all households
+• The shared ticket-categories store is readable by all tenants

 • Requests without a scope are rejected